Mary Shelley was a multiple conjunct Virgo.

 Frankenstein author Mary Shelley was electrifyingly ahead of the era she lived in.
-She wrote poems, plays and novels.
-Her work included the first recognisable ‘sci-fi’ and ‘post-apocalyptic’ fiction.
+She wrote poems, plays, and novels.
+Her work included the first recognizable ‘sci-fi’ and ‘post-apocalyptic’ fiction.
 Shelley’s mother was the prototype feminist Mary Wollstonecraft (A Vindication Of The Rights Of Women).
 Shelley wrote, loved, birthed and ran households.
 She consistently reinvented herself and her art throughout a turbulent life.

 A multiple conjunct Virgo, she was also a Uranian, with her Sun conjunct Uranus, Mars + Mercury.
 But it was her Pluto at 29 Aquarius aligned with the Midheaven that seems to shine through the centuries.
 Her legacy was unique and her life that of a Pluto-charged person.
 Life/Death/Rebirth again and again.

 Mary Shelly Is Literally A Pluto Transit Project

 The screenplay/script for the new movie – starring Elle Fanning – is by a long-time Mega Mystic member.
 I can personally attest (with her permission, obviously) that this film script was a Pluto transit project.
 There is basically no way you can write (or even think) about a female life featuring such dark, passionate themes without dredging deep into your own psyche.
 As many of you will know, it can be challenging enough being a creative in this time, imagine doing it in the 19th Century?
 Or earlier.